Resources and Information for Parents

 Play Dough

-Play Dough is a great educational tool, it provide great stimulation for the senses and will certainly help to develop the manual dexterity skills necessary for writing, drawing, painting etc. Children are not dexterous at all to begin with and dough will provide a fun and exciting opportunity for them to develop these skills.
+Play Dough is a great educational tool, it provide great stimulation for the senses and will certainly help to develop the manual dexterity skills necessary for writing, drawing, painting etc. Dough will provide a fun and exciting opportunity for them to develop these skills.

 Download the following easy and cheap recipe: